wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#errorcountbycategory">ErrorCountByCategory</a>]</td>
 <td>

-List containing error count for each error category over the time.
+List containing error count for each error category over time.
 Returns an empty array if no data available.

 </td>
 </tr>